How To: Cook Bacon

 Batch:

-As written this recipe makes 6 strips of bacon, but you can easily scale it up to make a big batch.
-The only real limit is the space available in your pan, skillet, or oven—just make sure the slices of bacon aren’t overlapping so they cook evenly.
+This recipe makes 6 strips, but you can easily scale it up.
+The only limit is your pan or oven space, just make sure bacon slices aren't overlapping so they cook evenly and stay flat.

 Storage:

-Once cooled, store any leftover bacon in an airtight container in the fridge for up to 4–5 days.
-To reheat, pop the strips in a skillet over medium heat for a couple of minutes, or warm them in the oven at 350 degrees F for 5–10 minutes until they reach crispness.
+Once cooled, store leftover bacon in an airtight container in the fridge for up to 4-5 days.
+To reheat, use a skillet over medium heat for a few minutes, or warm in the oven at 350°F for 5-10 minutes until crispy.

 📖 Printable Recipe